Traplord200/KAKASHI-MD/README.md

 **How to deploy**

-**1. Fork This Repository**
+**1. 🍃🌀Fork This Repository**

-*_Start by forking this repository to your own GitHub account.
+*_🗡️🏂Shonens should start by forking this repository to your own GitHub account.
 Click the button below to fork:_*

   <a href="https://github.com/techlord01/KAKASHI-MD/fork"><img title="KAKASHI-XD" src="https://img.shields.io/badge/FORK-KAKSHI-XDh?color=darkblue&style=for-the-badge&logo=stackshare"></a>

-**2. Second Step**
+**2. 🗾🗡️🍀Second Step**

-*_You will need a session ID to run the KAKASHI-XD.
+*_Hy there shonens 🌐You will need chakra or in other words session ID to run the KAKASHI-XD.
 Click the button below to obtain your session ID.if any error in loading site try vpn:_*

 <p align="centre">
 <a href='https://kakashi-pair-85967d7e6e72.herokuapp.com/pair' target="_blank"><img alt='Pair Code' src='https://img.shields.io/badge/-Get Pairing Code-darkgreen?style=for-the-badge&logo=Whatsapp&logoColor=white'/< width=115 height=28/p></a>